-OLIVIA MCCALL (she/her) is an art historian and curator furthering scholarship on artists bearing witness to the AIDS epidemic and queer experience from the late 1970s through the 1990s, with a specific emphasis on photography, film, affect, and queer theory.
+OLIVIA MCCALL (she/her) is an art historian and curator furthering scholarship on artists bearing witness to the AIDS epidemic and queer experience from the late 1970s through the 1990s, with a specific emphasis on photography, film, affect studies, and queer theory.
 In July 2022, she completed her MA in the History of Art, awarded with High Distinction by The Courtauld Institute of Art in London.
 The focus of her degree was a course titled "Drop Dead" New York: Art, Film, and Activism Downtown, 1971-1992, taught by Dr. Tom Day.
 Her dissertation, titled "Transcending and Queering the Album: Nan Goldin and the Affective Archive as 'Home'" was awarded the Director's Letter of Congratulations for excellent performance in the 2021-22 MA History of Art Dissertation.

 EDUCATION